Ireland wreck England's record Grand Slam bid

 But in driving rain, England's attempts of a further score were thwarted and Ireland held out to complete a memorable victory after earlier disappointments in the Six Nations tournament this season.

-It was England which lifted the trophy after four earlier wins, but it was a bitter sweet celebration, with hopes of a 26th Triple Crown ended and its winning run in the tournament halted at 11.
+It was England which lifted the trophy after four previous wins, but it was a bitter sweet celebration, with hopes of a 26th Triple Crown ended and its winning run in the Northern Hemisphere tournament halted at 11.

 French joy in overtime

-In the other matches on the final day of the Six Nations Championship there was a dramatci 20-18 win for France over Wales in Paris, as Camille Lopez converted a Camille Chat try after 20 minutes of stoppage time.
+In the other matches on the final day of the Six Nations there was a dramatic 20-18 win for France over Wales in Paris as Camille Lopez converted a Camille Chat try after 20 minutes of stoppage time.

 Wales looked set to finish its campaign with a second straight win after its victory over Ireland last weekend, leading 18-13 going into the added time after six penalties from Leigh Halfpenny.